Wacom-Developer/personal-knowledge-library/README.md

-# Wacom Personal Knowledge Library
+# Wacom Private Knowledge Library

-The library and the cloud services are still under development.
-The required access tokens are only available for selected partner companies.
+The required tenant API key is only available for selected partner companies.

-> :warning:  Its is still under development, so **we do not recommend using it yet for production environments**.
-Moreover, it is not following any formal QA and release process, yet. :fire:
+Please contact your Wacom representative for more information.

 ## Introduction